ljanyst/carddav-util/README.md

         --url=https://domain.com/baikal/card.php/addressbooks/username/bookid

 Where:
- * username is youre username - the one that you specified on the commandline
+ * username is your username - the one that you specified on the commandline
  * bookid is the identifier of your addressbook

 Authentication: